fbpx

 Please join us – your voice is needed!
 It truly does take a village to make a difference.
 The coalition meets on the fourth Tuesday of each month.

-Join virtually on Zoom at the Phoenix Indian Center for our UICAZ meeting on Tuesday, Nov.
-19 from 2:00 p.m. – 4:00 p.m.
-Click here to register!
+Join virtually on Zoom at the Phoenix Indian Center for our UICAZ meeting on Tuesday, Mar.
+25, 2025 from 2:00 p.m. – 4:00 p.m.
+To register, click here

-• To view the agenda for our November 2024 meeting: Click here
+• To view the agenda for our March 2025 meeting: Click here

-• To view the October 2024 Meeting Minutes: Click here
+• To view the February 2025 Meeting Minutes: Click here

-• To view the UICAZ bylaws: Click here.
+• To view the UICAZ bylaws: Click here

 If you haven’t already, please fill out a UICAZ Membership Form: Click here.
 Email form to uicaz@phxindcenter.org